gocd/docs.go.cd/installation/upgrading_go.md

+---
+description: To upgrade from a previous version of GoCD, it is only necessary to upgrade the Server.
+Agents will automatically update to the correct version of GoCD.
+keywords: upgrade gocd, gocd server upgrade, configuration backup, database backup, build artifacts,
+---

-# Upgrading Go
+# Upgrading GoCD

-To upgrade from a previous version of Go, it is only necessary to upgrade the Server.
-It is not necessary to stop or backup the Go Agents.
-Agents will automatically update to the correct version of Go.
+To upgrade from a previous version of GoCD, it is only necessary to upgrade the Server.
+It is not necessary to stop or backup the GoCD Agents.
+Agents will automatically update to the correct version of GoCD.

 ### Before you start

-Since Cruise 1.1 (legacy version of Go), we do not include a bundled version of the Subversion version control system.
+Since Cruise 1.1 (legacy version of GoCD), we do not include a bundled version of the Subversion version control system.
 This means that if you use Subversion for your projects the server and all agents need to have Subversion installed and available on the system path.

 Since Cruise 1.2 (legacy version of Go), we do not include a bundled version of ```ant```.
 This means that if you use ```ant``` for your projects the server and all agents need to have ```ant``` installed and available on the system path.